Ibrahimovic to sign new one-year AC Milan contract worth around €6m | Goal.com

 Ibrahimovic initially only arrived a six-month contract when he signed for Milan back in 2019 although his performances in that short period - that saw him score 10 goals in 18 league games - convinced the club to offer him an extension.

-Speaking back in March, Ibrahimovic explained how he hoped he could remain at San Siro, despite negotiations over an extension having dragged, telling Rai Play: "Let’s see [about a renewal].
+Speaking back in March, Ibrahimovic explained how he hoped he could remain at San Siro, despite negotiations over an extension having dragged.
+He told Rai Play: "Let’s see [about a renewal].

 "If [Milan technical director] Paolo [Maldini] wants, I am up for it.
 When I spend a day without them [my team-mates], it's like one without my children."